dbsnOOp/dbsnOOp/en/getting-started/install-service/postgresql.md

 1. Within the platform, access the Deploy panel and select the **PostgreSQL** service.
 After, on the registration screen, select the used Agent to connect to service

+{% hint style="info" %}

-> The selected agent must be on the same network as the service to be registered!
+The selected agent must be on the same network as the service to be registered!

+{% endhint %}

 1. Access the “Credentials” tab to change the agent username that was previously created and the password created for him.
 2. Define the host and port used for database access.
 Default 5432
 3. It is necessary to test the connection before finalizing.
 4. After testing, the service can be registered!

+{% hint style="info" %}

-> The waiting time for display in the system and the start of metrics collection may vary according to the delay in the network!
+The waiting time for display in the system and the start of metrics collection may vary according to the delay in the network!

+{% endhint %}

 # Metrics